fmidev/himan/doc/plugin-hitool.md

 ## Height

-Return the height where some parameter value was found.
-By default the first occurence will be returned, but that can adjusted with argument Nth.
+Return the height where some parameters' value crosses the user given threshold was found.
+By default the last occurence will be returned, but that can adjusted with argument Nth.

     VerticalHeight(vector<param>, double lowerHeight, double upperHeight, vector<double> searchValue, int Nth) VerticalHeight(vector<param>, vector<double> lowerHeight, vector<double> upperHeight, vector<double> searchValue, int Nth)